Machine Reading Comprehension using Case-based Reasoning: Method

 We now formulate the task to predict the answer $\hat{a}$ to the question $q$ from a context passage $p$ given its relevant past cases.
 Let $c_k \coloneqq \lbrace q_k, \answerset_k, p_{k}\rbrace$ be the $k$-th retrieved case for the given question $q$.
 For an answer $a_k \in \answerset_k$, let $\mathtt{Enc}(a_k)$ be the contextualized answer span embedding pooled from the embeddings of the answer tokens in $p_{k}$.
 Similarly, for all candidate answers $s \in \mathcal{S}_\text{cand}$, let $\mathtt{Enc}(s)$ be their contextualized embeddings pooled from the encoded tokens in context $p$.
 The predicted answer span based on the $k$-th retrieved case is given by

 i.e., the candidate answer span most similar to the answer set $\answerset_k$ based on similarity scores computed using inner products.
-At inference, the similarity scores of each candidate span are aggregated across the top-$k$ retrieved cases by taking the sum of each score.
+At inference, the similarity scores of each candidate span are aggregated across the top-$k$ retrieved cases by taking the maximum scores.
 The candidate span with the highest aggregated score is predicted as the answer.